joaquinzepeda/joaquinzepeda/README.md

-## Hi, I'm Joaquin Zepeda 👋
+## Hi, I'm Joaquin Zepeda 😸

-I'm a passionate Electrical Engineering student at Universidad de Chile with a deep interest in data analysis and predictive modeling.
+I am an electrical engineer with a passion for electronics, signal processing and artificial intelligence.
 I enjoy working with various programming languages, libraries, and tools to solve real-world problems.
 Here's a bit more about what I'm currently involved in:

 ### 🎓 Education
 - Currently pursuing my sixth year of Electrical Engineering at Universidad de Chile 📚